lealldiogo/CarND-Traffic-Signs-Classifier_EC2/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an .... adam optimizer
+To train the model, I used an Adam optimizer with its default learning rate, a batch size of 128 and 10 epochs which are the classic set of parameters from the LeNet architecture on which my model was based.

+I experimented with different batch sizes, number of epochs and also learning rates.
+But at the end, the best results were achieved with the parameters tuned similarly to the LeNet lab.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.